Day Care Services

 How to apply

-- You may pick up an application packet at the Subsidized Day Care Unit office.
+- You may pick up an application packet at the County Office Building, 160 Genesee Street, Auburn

 The completed application and required documentation may be submitted directly to the Day Care Unit or returned to the Day Care Unit by mail.
-Per Office of Children and Family Services (OCFS) regulations, applications must be submitted as original.
-No fax or email versions may be accepted.
+Fax or email versions may also be accepted

 What to Expect

-If you have any questions about your potential eligibility for Subsidized Child Care, or the application process please contact us at 315-253-1446.
-Once the completed application is received it will be reviewed by the Subsidized Day Care Unit.
+If you have any questions about your potential eligibility for Subsidized Child Care, or the application process please contact us at 315-253-4700.
+Once the completed application and local forms are received the forms will be reviewed by the Subsidized Day Care Unit.

-Additional documentation will also be needed to make a determination on your application such as, but not limited to:
+Additional documentation will also be required to make a determination on your application such as, but not limited to:

 - residence verification